Unified Commerce & Digital Transformation

 - A digital-business-ready POS must be prepared and optimised for the convergence of cloud, mobile, social and emerging Internet of Things (IoT) capabilities to service customers’ lifestyles.

-Cegid, representative vendor named in the report, to support full digital business ready POS capability.
+Cegid, the representative vendor named in the report, to support full digital business ready POS capability

 In our opinion, the report clearly highlights the necessity for vendors in this market to demonstrate solid in-store, full POS capability in decent-sized multichannel implementations, as well as to support digital business requirements of cloud mobile, social, big data and the IoT.